ttokola/roboticTurk/README.md

     * Aims to provide movement for robotic arm, based on different kind of information.
   * Overall A.I.
     * Aims to provide artificial intelligence for moving the chess pieces **and** for overall system make system act as whole.
+  * Speech recognition
+    * Some controls which should be able to use by speech
+  * Face detection
+    * Availability to detect if there is player playing at the moment.
+Possible other features as well.

 *TBA later: More projects and components.
-More information about subprojects.
-Current details might change.
-Something might be missing already...*
+Current details might change.*

 ## ROS